pymc-labs/pymc-marketing/docs/source/guide/mmm/mmm_intro.md

 ![](bayesian_mmm.png)

 ## Putting it all together
-To see how all these different components come together, you can review the {ref}`mmm_example <MMM Example notebook>`.
+To see how all these different components come together, you can review the {ref}`MMM Example notebook <mmm_example>`.